xiGUAwanOU/tech-note/programming-languages/java/cheatsheet__concerns-about-concurrency-application.md

   * `Collections.synchronizedMap(Map map)`: simply a synchronized wrapper for all methods
   * `ConcurrentHashMap`: basically the to-go choice
 * Queue:
+  * `BlockingQueue`: is able to force consumer or producer waiting for several time
-  * `ConcurrentLinkedQueue`: basically the to-go choice
+  * `ConcurrentLinkedQueue`: non-blocking version

 ## Atomic Mutable Types
 There are several mutable types which provides several useful atomic operations: